KhartesViewer/khartes/README.md

 <img src="images/good start.JPG" width="800" />

-*Example of a good start.*  A couple of inline slices (the horizontal lines in the fragment view) and a crossline slice (vertical line) have been interpreted.
+*Example of a good start.*  A couple of inline slices (the horizontal lines in the Fragment View) and a crossline slice (the vertical line) have been interpreted.
 Nodes near the lines have been moved onto the lines, to maintain good node spacing.
 Some contour points have been added to the bottom slice as well.
 The horizontal fibers are continuous, which is a sign that the segmentation has been done correctly (see Step 3).
-The dark spot in the upper right quadrant is due to a lack of data to constrain the interpolation; as more nodes are added, the spot will be replaced by the image of the sheet.
+The dark spot in the upper right quadrant is due to a lack of nodes to constrain the interpolation.

 **Step 3**: Pause, verify, repair.
 The most important criterion for a good fragment is that the horizontal fibers (as seen in the fragment view)